Fountain5405/adaptiveblocksizesim/README.md

 The script will:
 1. Build the WebAssembly module
-2. Copy HTML files to the output directory
+2. Copy deployment files to the `docs/` directory
 3. Start a Python HTTP server on port 8000
-4. Open the application in your default browser
+4. Open the application in your default browser at `http://localhost:8000/docs/`

 #### Method 2: Manual Build and Deploy
 ```bash